Sol Ruca

 Calyx Harmony Hampton (born August 26, 1999) is an American professional wrestler.
-As of March 2022, she is signed to WWE, where she performs on the NXT brand under the ring name Sol Ruca.
-She is a former one-time NXT Women's North American Champion and one-time WWE Women's Speed Champion, holding both titles for the longest reigns in their respective histories.
-She is also the longest-reigning WWE/NXT Women's Double Champion in history.
+As of March 2022, she is signed to WWE, where she performs on the Raw brand under the ring name Sol Ruca.
+She is a former one-time WWE Women's Intercontinental Champion, one-time NXT Women's North American Champion, and one-time WWE Women's Speed Champion.

 Early life

-Calyx Harmony Hampton was born on August 26, 1999 in Ontario, California, in the Inland Empire.
-She is biracial as her father is African American musician Paul A Hampton and her mother is European American Sandy Brown-Hampton.
+Calyx Harmony Hampton was born on August 26, 1999 in Ontario, California.
+Her father is African-American musician, Paul A Hampton, and her mother is white American Sandy Brown-Hampton.
 She has a brother named Coda.
 In 2017, Hampton graduated from Western Christian High School, in Upland, California.
-She then majored in human physiology at the University of Oregon, where she also competed in gymnastics.
+She then majored in human physiology at the University of Oregon, where she also competed in acrobatics and tumbling.